brazilianscriptguy/Windows-SysAdmin-ProSuite/SysAdmin-Tools/ActiveDirectory-SSO-Integrations/NodeJS-API/README.md

 <p>
   The <strong>NodeJS-API</strong> module enables <strong>LDAP-based Single Sign-On (SSO)</strong> authentication with
   <strong>Active Directory</strong> using the <code>passport-ldapauth</code> strategy and Express.
+  It allows **secure authentication and user query operations** directly from an LDAP directory.
 </p>

 <h2>📁 Folder Structure</h2>